Bonjour mes chers amis! “hello my dear friends”

-It might feel strange at first to use these since they are in another language but will become second nature if you give it a chance..
+It might feel strange to use some of these pet names since they are in another language but they’ll soon become second nature if you give it a chance…

 Top 10 most common or popular French terms of endearment

-The following 10 terms of endearment are probably some of the most common. you can use them for just about anyone— boyfriend, girlfriend, kids, husband, wife and maybe a very close friend.
+The following 10 terms of endearment are fairly common and very versatile.
+You can use them on your boyfriend, girlfriend, kids, husband, wife, lover etc. You can even use them with an extremely very close friend.

 Literally means my cabbage but “chou” can also refer to a French cream-puff called “Chou Chantilly”.

-- 6-Doudou = My blankie or cuddly thing
+- 7-Doudou = My blankie or cuddly thing

 French Terms Of Endearment TO USE ON: HIM, HER or THE KIDS